Mental health inequality: Ethnic and racial disparities and predictors

-During the early 2010's the Latino Community experienced an increase in cases of mental health disorders.
+During the early 2010's the Latino community experienced an increase in cases of mental health disorders.
 Studies have shown that Latinos are more likely to present early symptoms of mental health disorders than non Latino-whites.
 Among Latinos, those without a legal status in the United States suffer a higher burden of being diagnose with a mental health disorders as their journey to the country has caused them to experience traumatizing events including sexual abuse, kidnapping, and the constant fear of deportation.
-Consequently, undocumented Latinos have a lower access to mental healthcare than U.S born Latinos because of the current political restrictions against this community.
+Consequently, undocumented Latinos have a lower access to mental healthcare than U.S.-born Latinos because of the current political restrictions against this community.

 After surveying individuals of different races, a study has shown that African Americans, Hispanics, and Asian Americans gain less access to the same type of mental services that non-minority whites get access to.
 A possible reason that the author stated:

 "This theory postulates that Whites have a greater propensity to avoid living in poverty communities because they are more likely to enjoy social and economic advantages.
 Only seriously mentally ill Whites suffer from steep downward mobility and come to reside in high-poverty neighborhoods".

 Minorities have an absence of mental health support within their communities as a result of stigmas and stereotypes applied to those pursuing mental health guidance.
 Another barrier to the shortage of mental health support is the lack of this type of healthcare available because of the rural settings that contain a high population of minorities.
-External environmental factors, such as family, community, and work, can influence the inclination to reach out for mental health counseling.

-This has been a problem for minority races that need the same services.
+External environmental factors, such as family, community, and work, can influence the inclination to reach out for mental health counseling.This has been a problem for minority races that need the same services.
 It is an issue because African Americans, Hispanics, and Asian Americans need the services more in certain areas due to how biologically certain minority races are more likely to be diagnosed with a mental illness than whites.

 Problems can extend to the point of racial beliefs of health professionals and researchers influencing the diagnoses and treatments developed for some communities.
 James Burgess Waldram wrote a 2004 text Revenge of the Windigo (the title referring to "Wendigo psychosis", which he asserts is an artificial construction of anthropologists and psychologists) discussing the behavioral health industry's difficulties successfully analyzing and treating the needs of indigenous people in the United States and Canada.

 Race is often difficult to acknowledge in mental health.
 Even when access to mental health therapies exists for minorities, oftentimes both the therapist and the patient can be reluctant to factor their own racial positioning into treatment or find it difficult to believe that some of their mental health stress is due to race.
+For example, many psychiatrists and mental health specialist fail to realize that minority races who are discriminated against face "higher rates of PTSD, major depressive disorder, and generalized anxiety disorder" than those who receive little to no discrimination.
 Both often favor explanations rooted in past experiences like family life, personal setbacks, and other potential barriers.